-Inbound marketing has transformed the conventional marketing that comes across to customers as too salesy.
+Inbound marketing has transformed the conventional marketing that comes across to customers as too salesy what is inbound marketing.

 Instead of getting more sales, they continuously annoy consumers and lose some who would have become loyal customers if they had been approached differently.